DevelopApple/Spring/README.md

 This tool is a work in progress but you can use Cydia now “jailbreakd” daemon to this tool.

+## Possible Touch ID fix:

+If Touch ID doesn’t work after Jailbreak with Spring10 try this

+1. Reboot your Device
+2. Turn off TouchID in Settings
+3. Jailbreak your Device
+4. Turn on TouchID in Settings.

 ## notes